bbauska/UofM-AdvStyling/readme.md

   <li><a href="https://www.airbnb.com/meetups/x4ede5jr2-css-frameworks-and-the-evolution-of-airbnb-s-frontend">Evolution of the Airbnb website.</a></li>
 </ul>

-I think one of the reasons I find it interesting is that the CodeAcademy CSS tutorial actually uses a similar platform to teach about Bootstrap.
+<p>I think one of the reasons I find it interesting is that the CodeAcademy
+CSS tutorial actually uses a similar platform to teach about Bootstrap.</p>

-<b>*This material is not required for the course.***
+<b>*This material is not required for the course.</b>

 <h3 id="chb-11">b-11.
 Debugging your style with Firebug</h3>